return42/sphkerneldoc/doc/books/linux_tv/media/dvb/audio_function_calls.rst

 DESCRIPTION

 This ioctl call suspends the audio stream being played.
 Decoding and playing are paused.
-It is then possible to restart again decoding and playing process of the audio stream using
+It is then possible to restart again decoding and playing process of the audio stream using AUDIO_CONTINUE command.
-AUDIO_CONTINUE command.

-If AUDIO_SOURCE_MEMORY is selected in the ioctl call AUDIO_SELECT_SOURCE, the DVB-subsystem will not decode (consume) any more data until the ioctl call AUDIO_CONTINUE or
-AUDIO_PLAY is performed.

 SYNOPSIS